dabadgarcia/qiimereporter/README.md

 <br>

-Once the analysis is finished, QiimeReporter summarizes the results in a interactive web-like report.
-An example of a report file can be visualized [here](https://dabadgarcia.github.io/qiimereporter/files/).
+Once the analysis is finished, QiimeReporter summarizes the results in a interactive html report.
+An example can be found [here](https://dabadgarcia.github.io/qiimereporter/example-report.html).

 <br>